Vision and measures

 Buffering and storage

 Rainwater in the Kop van Drenthe flows to the Eelder and Peizerdiep systems and ultimately to the Wadden Sea.
 The area is dependent on local rainwater, as water supply is not possible in most places.
 The supply of seepage water is particularly limited in summer.
-In dry summers, water is supplied from the IJsselmeer.
+In dry summers, water is supplied from lake IJsselmeer.

 Water levels in the area rise and fall rapidly.
 This is due to the limited buffer capacity.
-Water buffering means that the landscape absorbs water and gradually releases it (also known as the sponge effect).
+Water buffering means that the landscape absorbs water and releases it gradually (also known as the sponge effect).
 This ensures that climate extremes have less impact on the area.

 Streams and soil